GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/inbound-saml-passport.md

 In an OIDC app, you can create an authorization request URL including `acr_value=passport_saml` in the parameters.
 This suffices to trigger the standard flow (the one that shows the provider selection page).
 Note this requires having pre-registered an openid client and knowledge of redirect URI and scopes.

-You can use the following Java snippet to quickly produce an authorization URL that you can paste in your browser:
+Use the following Java snippet to quickly produce an authorization URL that can be pasted in your browser:

 ```
 import java.util.*;